Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 By default the table shows you only the active products, but you can select a different option from the dropdown above the table.
 You can filter the list of products by either choosing an active status, program, or entering a portion of the name or date into the appropriate text box.
 When you click the "Filter" button, the list of products will be filtered by the criteria you entered.
 You can clear the filter selection by clicking the "Clear Filters" button.
 To sort the list of products, just click on the appropriate arrow icon located in the header row of each field (one each for ascending / descending) In addition, the list of products is paginated into groups of fifteen (15).
 You can step through the different pages by clicking the page numbers at the bottom of the product list.

 To permanently delete a product, click the "Delete" button to the right of the product details.
 Doing so will show a popup where the admin will be required to correctly type the name of the selected product.
 Product deletion is irreversible and will delete all the artifacts associated with the product.
 If you want to temporarily delete a product, set its Active flag to 'No' instead.
-To make a copy of a product to reuse its test cases, releases, test sets and requirements, click the "Copy" link to the right of the product.
+To make a copy of a product to reuse its test cases, releases, test sets and requirements, click the "Copy" link to the right of the product. *NOTE: this will not make a copy of any historical information, test runs or incidents.*

-*Note that this will not make a copy of any historical information, test runs or incidents.*
+### Add a new product
 To add a new product to the system, click the "Add" button at the bottom of the product list, and a new screen will be displayed that allows you to enter the new product information:

 ![](img/System_Workspaces_34.png)